 It is important that documents relating to an investigation are retained in a secure place, together with a written record of the outcome and, if disciplinary action is taken, details retained on the member of staff's personal and confidential file.
 A copy should be provided to the person concerned.
-The records should be kept to normal retirement age or for ten years if this is the longer length of time.
+The records should be kept for 75 years in line with our data retention policy.